xxxzazaelxxx/sora-mcp/README.md

 ### download-video

-Get the download URL for a completed video.
+Get a curl command to manually download a completed video.

 **Parameters:**
 - `video_id` (required): ID of the video to download